 The flu shot is the first line of defense.
 Help protect yourself and your family against the influenza virus.
-When it’s flu season, take the necessary steps to stay health.
+When it’s flu season, take the necessary steps to stay healthy.
 That means separating fact from fiction.
 Here are 5 Myths about Getting Your Flu Shot.

 Myth 1: Influenza is not serious so I don’t need the vaccine